CHALET ZOILA: ADMIRE THE HORIZON, LOOK UP, GAZE INTO THE DEEP

 - Travel cot, Baby table seat, changing mat, stroller and baby carrier on request

-- Free access to the garden and the crops on the plot exklusive
+- Free access to the garden and the crops on the plot exklusive on availability (at least 3 months)

 - Exclusive use of the entire outer area with deckchairs, garden furniture and the small playing house